Passive Job Seekers

 Most of the time a candidate will go onto a job board and search through the jobs listed.
 They may also apply directly to a company.
 Active candidates can also be found by recruiters as passive candidates are.

 As a professional recruitment agency, we aim to find the right candidate to fit the role.
 For every new job opportunity, we don’t always rely on an active candidate to find the job.
 We always search for passive candidates as well.
+We don't mind what type of job seeker you are, as long as you're right for the job.

 Some people are happy in their job role and are not willing to leave their current position.
 If this is the case, their CV generally wouldn’t be on a job board unless they have forgotten to take their account down.
 Yet, we find that a lot of people are happy to listen to us about a new position.